VikasViki/django-dev-to-deployment/README.md

 * Cretate base_site.html inside `templates/admin/` directory.
 This over writes the default wrapper of django.
 * Add `{% extends 'admin/base.html' %}` as first line inside the new file in order keep all functionalities intact of the admin panel.
 * CSS of the admin page is overridden by new file created at `<project_name>/static/css/admin.css`.

+### Customizing Admin Display Data

+* In order to customize admin display data of a model, create new class inheriting `admin.ModelAdmin`.
+* There are various tuples which provides various functionalities, we can customize display data of the paticular model by overridiing this tuples i.e **list_display, list_display_links, list_filter, list_editable, search_fields, list_per_page**